 - Product teams use project management tools.

-For example, atSpoke supports native integrations with many other popular workplace tools
+For example, atSpoke supports native integrations with many other popular workplace tools, which lets employees:

 - add knowledge in text format